rust-lang/rust/text/0000-all-the-clones.md

 Remove the macro implementations in libcore.
 We still have macro implementations for other "derived" traits, such as `PartialEq`, `Hash`, etc.

-Note that independently of this RFC, we're adding builtin `Clone` impls for all "scalar" types, most importantly fn pointer and fn item types (where manual impls are impossible in the foreseeable future because of HRTBs, e.g. `for<'a> fn(SomeLocalStruct<'a>)`), which are already `Copy`:
+Note that independently of this RFC, we're adding builtin `Clone` impls for all "scalar" types, most importantly fn pointer and fn item types (where manual impls are impossible in the foreseeable future because of higher-ranked types, e.g. `for<'a> fn(SomeLocalStruct<'a>)`), which are already `Copy`:
 ```
 T fn pointer type
 ----------